magento/knowledge-base/src/troubleshooting/general/pwa-studio-browser-not-trust-generated-ssl-certificate.md

 ---

 This article provides a solution for when you see a warning that indicates that your browser does not trust the generated SSL certificate.
+## Affected products and versions

-* PWA Studio
+PWA Studio

 ## Issue
 The browser does not trust the generated SSL certificate.

 ## Cause
-PWA Studio
+Browsing to the dev/staging site.

 ## Solution